khoicodesthings/LocalImageGenAI/README.md

 - Experiment with different model sizes to figure out what works best for your setup!

 ## Running the WebUI
-To start the server, use:
+To start the server, navigate into the directory, then use:
 ```sh
 ./webui.sh --listen  # For Linux/Mac
 webui-user.bat       # For Windows
 ```
 - By default, the WebUI runs on **http://localhost:7860**
-- To make it accessible over a network, add the `--listen` flag:
+- To make it accessible over your network, add the `--listen` flag:
   ```sh
   ./webui.sh --listen
   ```